Tessellations - How I create them

 Step 1: Create a shape that tessellates

-There are many ways to find this shape, including manually, but here are some of my favorites:
+There are many ways to find this shape, including manually, but here are some of my favorite tools:

 Step 2: Keep manipulating the shape until you see something you like

 Think of it like seeing images and shapes in the clouds; once you have it, stop.
-Depending on the method you are using, you may want to add just a couple of details so you don’t forget what you saw.
+You may want to add just a couple of details so you don’t forget what you saw.

 Step 3: Save the Tessellation

-I would suggest saving both the tessellation and the shape itself especially if you are using Shodor or TesselManiac.
+I would suggest saving both the tessellation and the shape itself so if you get confused later on how they fit into each other you can look at the pattern.

-On TesselManiac you can save the tessellation (like the dolphins above) and the shape like this:
+On TILED.ART you can save the tessellation pattern and the shape:

-If you are working with iOrnament, I would suggest saving the shape as a tile.
+If you are working with iOrnament or one of the other apps, I would suggest saving the shape as a tile.
 You can then put a couple of the tiles together to extract your shape.

 Step 4: Print the shape